-To energize the engines, turn the PORT & STBD ENGINES switch to the ON position.
+To energize the engines, turn the PORT & STBD ENGINES switch and the CENTER ENGINE & GENERATOR SWITCH on.
 This will provide power to the engines for starting and running the engines.
 DO NOT turn these switches OFF after starting the engines.

 In the event one of the engines will not start due to low battery voltage, the engines can be started by putting the batteries in parallel.
 For the port or starboard engine, put the PORT & STBD ENGINES switch in the COMBINE BATTERIES position.
 After the engines are started return the switch to the ON position.
+For the center engine or generator, turn the CENTER ENGINE & GENERATOR switch to the COMBINE BATTERIES position.
+After starting, return the switch to the ON position.